Falcion/Patternugit/README.md

 ## Contact

-For any legal purposes, you can contact developer/maintainer through its e-mail:
+For any legal purposes, you can contact developer/maintainer through its email:

 <!-- Using "MAILTO" for better view of README -->

-- <a href="mailto: io.falcion@outlook.com">Outlook E-mail</a>\
+- <a href="mailto: io.falcion@outlook.com">Outlook email</a>\
   You can also check contact information in [CODEOWNERS](./.github/CODEOWNERS) file within referencing our contacts.